 In order to set up a branch office in Canada and bring in employees from their main office or other offices, the company can make use of the Intra Company Transfer Work Permit.

 Intra-Company Transfer (ICT) is for employees who work for a company with a qualifying relationship with a Canadian firm, such as a subsidiary, affiliate, parent, or branch.
 Employers in Canada do not need an LMIA to hire employees through this scheme.

-The foreign worker must have worked for the company for a minimum of one year.
+The foreign worker must have worked for the company for at least one year.
 He must have either worked in a managerial role or show that they have advanced and proprietary knowledge of the business or its products.

-The duration of the Intra-Company transfer work permit for senior managers and executives is seven years and for specialized knowledge workers, it is five years.
+The duration of the intra-company transfer work permit for senior managers and executives is 7 years and for specialized knowledge workers, it’s 5 years.